franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 The censorship-resistance guaranteeas only holds as long as malicious validators are not more than 1/3 of the validator set.

+As at 21st July, 2022, there are 175 validators on the Cosmos Hub.
+The relatively small number increases the possibility for validators to collude, making censorship easier.

 ---